X

 | Sweating | Common | Especially at night – often persistent |

-Stopping citalopram is for many patients the most difficult phase of the entire treatment.
-Up to 56% of patients develop symptoms on discontinuation — ranging from mild to severe.
-This is not because citalopram is "addictive" but due to physiology: the brain has adapted over months to elevated serotonin levels and reacts to sudden withdrawal with a counter-response.
+Stopping citalopram is for many patients the most difficult phase of the entire therapy.
+Up to 56% of patients develop symptoms when stopping – from mild to severe.
+This is not because citalopram "is addictive" but because of physiology: the brain has adapted over months to the raised serotonin level and responds to the sudden withdrawal with a counter-reaction.

-Brain zaps are the most widely known and unsettling discontinuation symptom: a brief electrical shock sensation in the head, often triggered by eye movements.
-They occur because serotonin receptors recalibrate on discontinuation and temporarily over-react in the process.
-Brain zaps are unpleasant but not dangerous — and they disappear if the taper is slow enough.
+Brain zaps are the best-known and eeriest withdrawal symptom: a brief electric shock-like sensation in the head, often triggered by eye movements.
+They arise because serotonin receptors recalibrate when stopping and briefly react overactively in the process.
+Brain zaps are unpleasant but not dangerous – and they disappear if you taper slowly enough.

 The most important principle: the more slowly you taper, the milder the symptoms.
-Patients who stop abruptly risk severe discontinuation syndromes.
-Patients who reduce gradually over weeks and months can often discontinue symptom-free.
+Patients who stop abruptly risk severe withdrawal syndromes.
+Patients who reduce gradually over weeks and months can often stop symptom-free.

-This has a pharmacological explanation: the serotonin transporter blockade does not behave linearly with dose.
-At 20 mg, over 80% of transporters are already blocked.
-At 10 mg, approximately 70% are blocked.
-But when reducing from 10 mg to 5 mg, the blockade falls more sharply — and the brain notices the change more intensely than when reducing from 40 to 30 mg.
+This can be explained pharmacologically: the serotonin-transporter blockade does not behave linearly with the dose.
+At 20 mg, over 80% of the transporters are already blocked.
+At 10 mg it is still about 70%.
+But when you reduce from 10 mg to 5 mg, the blockade falls off much more sharply – and the brain feels the change more intensely than with the reduction from 40 to 30 mg.
 This explains why the last milligrams are the hardest.
-Oral drops allow particularly fine dosage steps and are very valuable during this phase.
+Drops here allow particularly fine dosing steps and are very valuable in this phase.

 |---|---|---|